kubedb/docs/docs/guides/pgpool/reconfigure/reconfigure-pgpool.md

 secret/pp-custom-config created
 ```

-In this section, we are going to create a Pgpool object specifying `spec.configSecret` field to apply this custom configuration.
+In this section, we are going to create a Pgpool object specifying `spec.configuration` field to apply this custom configuration.
 Below is the YAML of the `Pgpool` CR that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha2